 Notice: The RHRK is running the Jitsi server but cannot provide support for your conferences.
 We do appreciate your understanding.

 Please use Jitsi only with the Google Chrome browser (or a chrome-based web browser) or with the client app available for Android and iOS.

 Using other browsers may result in malfunction of the entire conference.

 Remote access to your Windows working environment

 Use our Windows Remote desktop server to view and work with your Windows work environment on your PC or laptop.

-The Windows remote desktop server or terminal server is named "ts.uni-kl.de".
-All authorized RHRK users are granted access to their own Windows desktop environment including their home
+The Windows remote desktop servers (terminal servers) provide each RHRK account holder access to their own Windows desktop environment with their personal home directory.

 Guide for ZV employees

 If you use a service laptop, please use it as usual from home (with VPN connection to the TUK).